Skip to main content

 FieldRequiredDescription

 nameYesHuman-readable identifier.
-Supports spaces and unicode.
+Supports spaces and unicode, but not /.

 orderNoExecution order.
 Default 0.
 Same value = parallel, different = sequential.